finalyards/ZOO-esp32/comms/ble-custom/README.md

 	The icons show which characteristics you can write to (up arrow), read from (down arrow), or be notified of changes (three down arrows).

+	>[!NOTE]
-	>Note: Please ignore the "Unknown" titles.
+	>Please ignore the "Unknown" titles.
 It simply means that the UUID's are not within the set of standardized services/characteristics of the Bluetooth specification.
 You cannot set them, anyways, and `nRF Connect for Mobile` could simply list them as "Custom".
 The UUID's are what matters.

-### Observer the data (in real time)
+### Observe the data (in real time)

 Press the three-down-arrows (notify) icon.